fractalic/challenge1-fall2015/README.md

 1. New Game;
 2. Resume a Saved Game.

 If the player chooses "New Game”, then they will be asked to choose any of the modes above.
 If the player chooses “Resume a Saved Game”, then they will be prompted to choose a game file from the file system.
-The descrirption of the game file is given in **Part 3**.
+The description of the game file is given in **Part 3**.

 From the Board’s menu, the users can choose to save the game and/or quit.
 Users can save the game at any time (and quit if they wish), except for **Bot-Battle** mode, which cannot be interrupted and can only be saved after the battle had concluded.